RoninSunshine/VirtualWateringCan/README.md

 ---

-## ➕ Adding New QR Codes and new object to spawn
+## ➕ Adding New QR Codes and new objects to spawn

 It is possible to add/change the QR codes being detected and the objects spawnig: